Understanding Price Elasticity: The Key to Smart Pricing Strategies

 Perishable Goods:

 Perishable goods, such as fresh produce and dairy products, have elastic demand because consumers are sensitive to price changes due to their short shelf life.
+Industries with inelastic demand curves experience a lower elasticity of demand, indicating that price increases may favor these markets.
 For example:

 • Fruits and Vegetables: Fresh produce must be consumed quickly before it spoils.
-Consumers might buy less or switch to non-perishable alternatives like canned or frozen produce if prices rise.
+If prices rise, consumers might buy less or switch to non-perishable alternatives like canned or frozen produce.

 Non-Perishable Goods: